federatedplatforms/Docker-BDI-Node/README.md

 ### Node Identity

 You can configure the identity of the Corda node through the `node.conf` file.
 You can change the name and location of the organization and you must set the host name or IP address of the node.
+Note that for testing purposes, it is useful to pick a unique country code.
+The country code does not have to correspond to a real country.

 You can also change the user and password, in that case make sure to match the ones mentioned in `docker-compose.yml`, under the `spring` service.